 Stay in the present moment

-If you’re having a difficult day, try not to think or look too far ahead as this can feel overwhelming.
+If you’re having a difficult day, try not to think too far ahead as this can feel overwhelming.
 Instead, try to concentrate on the next step – such as getting dressed or making a nice coffee mid-morning.
 Take things one small step at a time.

 You might find it helps to allocate different spaces in your home to different purposes.
 The change of scenery for different activities can help divide and structure time as well as reduce feelings of being trapped inside.